AndreiMisiukevich/CardView/README.md

 -> If all these tricks didn't help you, you may use **IsPanInteractionEnabled = false** This trick disables pan interaction, but preserve ability to swipe cards.

+-> If you get **crashes** during ItemsSource update, try to add/set items in Main Thread (Device.BeginInvokeInMainThread)

 Check source code for more info, or 🇧🇾 ***just ask me =)*** 🇧🇾

 ## Full documentation